 Short-Term Firm Point-To-Point Transmission Service has a term of less than one year, is available on a first-come-first-served-basis, and is subservient to Long-Term Firm Service.
 A transmission customer taking FIRM transmission service may elect to change its Points of Receipt and Delivery to obtain service on a Non-Firm or Firm basis consistent with the terms of section 22.1 or 22.2 of the PJM Tariff respectively.
-A customer requesting a modification of the Points of Receipt or Delivery of Firm service request on a non-firm basis must submit a request for Secondary Non-Firm service.
-For product details, refer to section 1.6 of the PJM Regional Practices document. day-Secondary request on the OASIS by noon one business day in advance (note: Secondary service is offered only on a daily basis).
+A customer requesting a modification of the Points of Receipt or Delivery of Firm service on a non-firm basis must submit a request for Secondary Non-Firm service.
+For product details, refer to section 1.6 of the PJM Regional Practices document.